zinyosrim/customer-clustering-thesis/README.md

-**Preliminary Note
-The thesis is complete and submitted in April, 201.
-It will be made public here once the marking process is done**
+The thesis is complete and submitted in April, 2019.

 ## Bachelor Thesis
 # Application of Data Mining Methods for Customer Clustering